 Upfront costs can lead to debt spiral

-The amount you’ll need to spend on initial product ranges from a few hundred dollars to several thousand.
-Those costs can turn into debt and increase existing liabilities.
-Multilevel marketing companies offer no guarantee you’ll turn even a meager profit, and you may even be encouraged to invest ever more into the venture.
-The result, as Jaclyn Reifsnyder, of Seattle, attests, can be disastrous.
+The amount you’ll need to spend on the initial inventory of the product can range from a few hundred dollars to several thousand.
+According to Sandberg, those costs can turn into debt and increase existing liabilities.
+Multi-level marketing companies offer no guarantee you’ll turn even a meager profit, and you may even be encouraged to invest even more into the venture.

 In fact, LuLaRoe’s website openly encourages cash-strapped consultants to get and use credit cards for inventory on its FAQ page, with wild assurances of swift repayment from earned revenue: